SEIR-7-06/react-props/README.md

 We are mapping through our array of category data (`props.categories`) and creating an array of `<li>`s.
 This array of `<li>`s gets stored in a variable we call `categoriesList`.
 We can then insert this `categoriesList` variable into the `<ul>` of our **JSX**.

 Take a look at the browser.
-We should see our list of categories in the sidebar just as before.
+We should see our list of categories in the sidebar just as before!
+Now here comes the fun part.
+Go ahead and change one of the category names in `categoryData.js` and watch the content change on the page!
+Instead of hard coding the content we are dynamically populating from `categoryData.js`.

 If you open up the developer console you'll also see this warning.